kd3n1z/simple-unity-notifications/README.md

 );
 ```

-### Notifications Scheduling
+### Notifications

+#### Scheduling

 To schedule a notification, use the <code>SetNotification</code> method provided by the <code>NotificationsManager</code>.
 This method allows you to create notifications by specifying a unique identifier, title, content text, and the time at which the notification should fire.
 The notification time can be set using either a <code>DateTime</code> object or a **UTC Unix timestamp (in seconds)**.
+Additionally, you can specify Android icons.

 -   <code>uniqueId</code> (string): A unique identifier for the notification.
 -   <code>title</code> (string): The title displayed at the top of the notification.